 Twelve years ago, Kristin started gardening at her home in Monrovia and it changed her family's life.
 She helped found the Monrovia Community Garden and most recently was the Director of Sustainable Edible Education at California Lutheran University.
 She has degrees in Leadership Studies and completed her PhD in Religion, Education, and Ecology where she studied female farmers around the U.S. Having spoke and presented her research at national conferences and taught for ten years, she now finds herself partnering in her local community to bring together neighbors to collaborate and innovate in exciting ways.
 When not gardening, you can find her playing board games with her two kids, traveling with her husband, or enjoying cooking something new.
 Her kids' future fuels her passion for interdisciplinary action-driven education that inspires students and communities to live more connected to their neighbors and ecosystems.

-Gio wears many hats as a Master Gardener, Master Herpetologist, California Rare Fruit Tree member, certified California Naturalist and is on the leadership team for Monrovia Community Garden.
+Gio wears many hats as our main Garden Educator and championing community science education.
+He is a Master Gardener, Master Herpetologist, California Rare Fruit Tree member, certified California Naturalist, Certified Climate Steward, and is on the leadership team for Monrovia Community Garden.
 Most recently, he was the Education and Outreach Director for a Gardenview Landscape Company.
 He specializes in designing creative curriculum that meets NGSS standards and educating all ages about soil and plants.
 He has lived in Monrovia for his entire life and attended Wildrose, Clifton, and Monrovia High School.
-His studies include published work on representations of animals throughout history and he is completing a Master of Library and Information Science degree with a research focus on botanical libraries.
+His studies include published work on representations of animals throughout history and his Master of Library and Information Science degree focused on botanical libraries.
 An avid gardener and community scientist, he and his wife are constantly experimenting with sub-tropical trees, trying new heirloom varieties, and working to identify microbial life in their soil when not taking his pup Charlotte out to explore.

 Board of Directors